 FORCE STRUCTURE CHANGES: The FY 2015 budget request seeks to balance modernization and recapitalization.
 The FY 2015 request retains the KC-10 fleet and begins recapitalization of the KC-135 while reaching the required fleet size of 479 total tankers.
 However, if constrained by the limitations of the Budget Control Act (BCA) in future years, the Air Force will be forced to divest the entire KC-10 fleet to preserve investment priorities such as the KC-46A, F-35, and LRS-B. In accordance with the Intra-theater Airlift Working Group Proposal, the FY 2015 budget request right-sizes the Air Force's intra-theater airlift fleet by retiring C-130H aircraft to reduce excess capacity within the fleet, while still fully supporting strategy and direct support requirements.
 The C-130 enterprise reduces to 318 total aircraft in FY 2015 but grows to 328 as the final J-models arrive within the FYDP.
-Lastly, the FY 2015 budget request remains consistent with the FY 2014 position by reducing the strategic airlift fleet size to 275 total aircraft by the end of FY 2017 (223 C-17s and 52 C-5Ms).
+Lastly, the FY 2015 budget request remains consistent with the FY 2017 (223 C-17s and 52 C-5Ms).
 In accordance with FY 2013 NDAA language and the DoD submission of the 2018 Mobility Capabilities Assessment to Congress, the Air Force began retiring C-5A aircraft.